PICNIC - an online parent support program on young children's food and eating

 We will hold separate meetings for Swedish- and English-speaking participants.

-If you choose to take part, you can join group discussions with other parents or meet individually with the researchers to:
+If you take part, you will be invited to group meetings with other parents, or individual meetings with the researchers, to:

-- Discuss and suggest what content about children’s food and eating should be included in PICNIC
+- discuss and suggest what content about children’s eating should be included in PICNIC

-- Test parts of the PICNIC programme and suggest improvements
+- test parts of the PICNIC content and give feedback

-- If you wish, provide feedback on questionnaires for the next phase of the project
+- if you want, give feedback on questionnaires that will be used in the next phase of the project

-As a thank you for your participation, you will receive a gift card worth 200 SEK for each activity you take part in.
+As a thank you for your time, you will receive a SEK 200 gift card for each activity you take part in.
+You can take part in up to four activities.

 Are you a healthcare professional?